 The canyon has some fun rock loops you can climb through and each corner is hidden – providing the best peek-a-boo game!
 As the slot canyon is not overly deep, you can also play peek-a-boo with people in the canyon, while walking along up top.

-When you reach the end of Peek-A-Boo, there is an easy to follow trail that travels cross-country to the entrance of Spooky Slot Canyon.
+When you reach the end of Peek-A-Boo Slot Canyon, there is an easy to follow trail that travels cross-country to the entrance of Spooky Slot Canyon.
 The canyon very much lives up to its name.
 It is incredibly narrow!
 In some places, we could only pass by taking off our backpacks, and shuffling sideways.

-Spooky also has one technical section halfway through where you need to climb overtop some car-sized boulders, and then crawl back underneath them to continue through the slot canyon.
+Spooky Slot Canyon also has one technical section halfway through where you need to climb overtop some car-sized boulders, and then crawl back underneath them to continue through the slot canyon.
+As a warning you will need to be fairly flexible, and not claustrophobic as it is a tight squeeze, but still manageable once you figure out the best path.
 These canyons will definitely make your Utah road trip more interesting!

 - Please don’t visit these canyons if you’re claustrophobic!
 Both canyons have some very narrow spots and are dark at times.